alphaleadership/feed/source/_posts/orangeromania/orangeromania#2025-2-24.md

 **Nombre de comptes affectés** : 556 557

 ## Description
 In February 2025, the Romanian arm of telecommunications company Orange suffered a data breach which was subsequently published to a popular hacking forum.
-The data included 556k email addresses \(of which hundreds of thousands were in the form of \[phone number\]@as1.romtelecom.net\), phone numbers, subscription details, partial credit card data \(type, last 4 digits, expiration date and issuing bank\).
+The data included 556k email addresses of which hundreds of thousands were in the form of \[phone number\]@as1.romtelecom.net, phone numbers, subscription details, partial credit card data type, last 4 digits, expiration date and issuing bank.
 The breach also exposed an extensive number of internal documents.

 ## Données exposées
 - Email addresses